 It's Personal: Each of the gangs give the Boss and his crew a personal motive to take them down: the Sons of Samedi kidnap Shaundi, the Brotherhood brutally torture Carlos to the point that a Mercy Kill is in order, and the Ronin decapitate Aisha.

-Maero, the leader of the Brotherhood has this with the Boss as well, as s/he caused him to unknowingly kill his girlfriend and later crippled his best friend.
+Maero, the leader of the Brotherhood has this with the Boss as well, as s/he caused him to receive a facial scar, unknowingly kill his girlfriend and later crippled his best friend.